All Episodes

 That's exactly right.

-We act like a bunch of wimps, they're gonna think of us as a paper tiger, exactly like bin Laden did at Mogadishu.
+They're going to think of us as a paper tiger, exactly like Bin Laden did at Mogadishu.

 Exactly.

-Libya turns over his nuclear weapon program.
+Libya turns over its nuclear weapon program.

-And we mean to make we need to make moral concessions.
+We need to make moral concessions.

-Could somebody tell me what is moral about releasing back into the world a bunch of vermin like are imprisoned at Gitmo.
+Could somebody tell me what is moral about releasing back into the world a bunch of vermin like are imprisoned at Gitmo?

 What in the world is moral?